-Most letters from school have reply slips attached; please return them promptly as they are our way of making sure that you receive our communications.
+Most letters from school have reply slips attached; please return them promptly as they are one of our many ways of making sure that you receive our communications.

 There will be occasions such as rehearsals, house matches and matches against other schools when certain students will need to stay later than usual.
 Parents are advised when this will happen and are asked to confirm (by means of a reply slip) that arrangements are made for transport home, the prompt return of which is greatly appreciated.